muhammadanas0716/Data-Science-Projects---EDA/README.md

 ## Lisence
 Feel Free to use this code anywhere you'd like!
 But if you do make any changes, do let me know so I can add that feature in the project!
 Ofcourse, if you want me to!

-## Note
-For now, I've done a decent amount of projects here, so I won't be updating this in a while.
-If any of you are willing to contribute - I'd love that!
-But I myself, won't be updating much.
-If I get something in mind to add, I shall - otherwise, I won't I'm moving towards Machine Learning now, and very soon I will make similar projects, including EDA and Machine learning!